-Note: Under the Affordable Care Act, states can expand Medicald to adults with income up to 138 percent of the poverty line.
+Note: Under the Affordable Care Act, states can expand Medicaid to adults with income up to 138 percent of the poverty line.
 Puerto Rico expanded eligibility for adults, but at a much lower poverty level.
 For Medicaid and the Children's Health Insurance Program, states and Puerto both cover children at higher income levels than adults.
 But, states cover children up to much higher income levels than Puerto Rico does.

-Source: Centers for Medicare and Medicaid Services ce: Centers for Medicare and Medicaid Services
+Source: Centers for Medicare and Medicaid Services